cap-js/docs/get-started/learning-sources.md

 In here, we collected several interesting learning resources for you.
 Not all of them are maintained by the CAP team, not all of them cover CAP in its entirety but they are well prepared sources we can recommend for your learning.
 From the short description we provide for every resources, you're hopefully able to tell if that fits to the need you're currently having.

-:::info
+::: tip Contributions Welcome...
 We're just getting started with this page.

-Feel free to add/propose resources that helped you and also to improve the descriptions.
+Please help us in that endeavour by adding/proposing resources that helped you and also to improve the descriptions.

 :::